dfsantamaria/POC4COMMERCE/README.md

           - "agentoutput1" is the element associated to the output element.
    - Eventually a list of elements mapping from the agent to the template:
        - "MyTemplateTask" is the task object of the behavior template.
-       - A list of elements of type:
+       - A list of elements of the form:
             - ["MyAgentTaskObject", "MyTemplateTaskObject"] </br>
               where:</br>
                  -  "MyAgentTaskObject", "MyTemplateTaskObject" represent the entity name of the agent task object  and the entity of the task object template, respectively.
-       - A list of elements of type:
+       - A list of elements of the form:
             - ["MyAgentInput1", "MyTemplateInput1"] </br>
               where:</br>
                 -  "MyAgentInput1", "MyTemplateInput1" represent the entity name of the agent input and the agent input template, respectively.
-       - A list of elements of type:
+       - A list of elements of the form:
            - ["MyAgentOutput1", "MyTemplateOutput1"] </br>
            where:</br>
                -  "MyAgentOutput1", "MyTemplateOutput1" represent the entity name of the agent output and the agent output template, respectively.